machitgarha/parvaj/README.md

 Parvaj should work on Linux-based platforms, and also generally Unix-like ones (e.g. OS X, Windows WSL).

 It should run on Windows as well, but not properly tested.
-By the way, it might be hard to install GHDL on Windows than WSL.
+By the way, it might be harder to install GHDL on Windows than WSL.

 ## Contributions?
 Of Course!